Today, I want to talk about a rather big change in my life. One that’s providing structure and happiness, in more ways than I expected.

 As Leonie’s senses faded, she heard the disembodied voice once more.

-It was first printed in its German incarnation in a little anthology called “Diebe Drachen und Dämonen”.
-I then translated it into English and published it myself.
+The story was first printed in its German incarnation in a little anthology called “Diebe Drachen und Dämonen”.
+I then translated it into English and published it myself as part of “Here be Dragons”, with permission from the publisher of the anthology.

-The main character of the tale is Lirandal, centaur and bard.
+The main character of this tale is Lirandal, a centaur and bard.
 Sadly, he can tell that his best days are already behind him.
 His greatest wish is to write one more ballad to dazzle his audience with.
 This is what he gets… not knowing the price he will pay.

 Taking one deep breath, Lirandal concentrated on his ballad […], With a sudden movement, he raised his head and struck the first chord.